 What do I wear?

-Whatever you like and feel comfortable with, for pole or Ballet barre, but nothing too loose.
-Bare skin is best for grip on poles, so shorts can be a big advantage (you can buy from us if you want them later).
+Whatever you like and feel comfortable with, but nothing too loose.
+Bare skin is best for grip on poles, so you will definitely need shorts after your first couple of classes (you can buy from us if you want them later).
 PLEASE do not wear ‘moisturiser’ for the day.
-We supply free rosin powder for pole grip if you like to use that.
+We supply free rosin powder and chalk for pole grip if you like to use that.